Welcome and thanks for visiting...

 - Sleep Hygiene – maximize rest and sleep during travel by making certain changes to your hotel habits.

 - Hotel room location

-- Request room far away from elevator or ice machine to prevent being woken at night.
+- Request a room far from the elevator or ice machine to prevent being woken at night.

-- Request room on higher floors and one side of building away from traffic.
+- Request room on higher floors and one side of the building away from traffic.